nashville-software-school/FEWDD-milestones/0-getting-started/CHALLENGES.md

 # Challenge #1

 If you are on OSX or Linux, install and configure [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) shell for your terminal.
+(Windows users skip this challenge)

 ## Useful plugins